Skip to main content

 March 8, 2018

 The report released yesterday was preceded by an Interim Report released April 12, 2017.
-Read our coverage of the Interim Report here.
+Read our coverage of the Interim Report.

 What Did the Report Find?

-The report unearths a startling picture of the complacency and delays that have become commonplace at the DC VA.
+The report reveals a startling picture of the complacency and delays that have become common at the D.C.
+VA.
 OIG found that multiple officials were informed of the issues but did little to intervene.

 What Now?

-Shulkin fired the Washington medical center director following the release of the Interim Report and directed specialized teams to make sure that there were adequate medical supplies at the facility to treat patients.
+Shulkin fired the Washington medical center director following the release of the Interim Report and directed specialized teams to ensure there were adequate medical supplies at the facility.

 About the Author